Shopify/shopify_app/README.md

 | `GET`  | `/logout`                | Logout             |
 | `POST` | `/webhooks/:type`        | Webhook callback   |

 These routes are configurable.
-See [`/docs/shopify_app/engine.md`](/docs/shopify_app/engine.md) to learn how you can customize the login URL or mount the Shopify App Rails engine at nested routes.
+See the more detailed [*Engine*](/docs/shopify_app/engine.md) documentation to learn how you can customize the login URL or mount the Shopify App Rails engine at nested routes.

-To learn more about how this gem authenticates with Shopify, see [`/docs/shopify_app/authentication.md`](/docs/shopify_app/authentication.md).
+To learn more about how this gem authenticates with Shopify, see [*Authentication*](/docs/shopify_app/authentication.md).

 ### API Versioning